MilesMcBain/packup/README.md

 Otherwise, enjoy!

 # Usage
 packup is an RStudio addin.
-Once the packages is installed you can invoke a packup from the RStudio addins menu.
-Particularly hasty individuls can even bind a hot key to it.
+Once the package is installed you can invoke a packup from the RStudio addins menu.
+Particularly hasty individuls can even bind a hotkey to it.

 ![alphabetical!](https://raw.githubusercontent.com/milesmcbain/packup/master/inst/media/packup_demo.gif)